LunaSare/spring2023-data-science/lectures/lecture_data_tables_2.md

 ### Setup Your RStudio Project

 * Remember!
 Working in projects is considered a best practice in data science.
 * Go ahead and open your RStudio project for the class.
-I called mine **fall-2022**.
+I called mine **spring2023**.
-* We will keep on working on:
-  - the rmarkdown file `"small-mammals.Rmd"`, and
+* Create a new Rmd file and name it `"joining-vectors.Rmd"`, and
   - the [Portal Project Teaching Database](https://www.weecology.org/data-projects/portal-teaching-db/).
-- If you have not downloaded the following CSV files, do so by clicking on their names:
+- If you have not downloaded the following CSV file, do so by clicking on its name:
   - [surveys.csv](https://ndownloader.figshare.com/files/2292172) - main table, one row for each rodent captured, date on date, location, species ID, sex, and weight in grams and hindfoot length in millimeters.